On-Device-AI-Hackathon-Ouroboros/Lumina-Your-AI-Tarot-Guide/README.md

-# Lumina - Your AI Tarot Guide
+# Nova - Your AI Tarot Guide
-Lumina is an on-device AI tarot reading companion designed to provide comfort and guidance during uncertain times.
-In a world where anxiety and desperation often cloud our judgment, Lumina offers a gentle, spam-free alternative to lengthy tarot reader waitlists and unreliable fortune-telling apps.
+Nova is an on-device AI tarot reading companion designed to provide comfort and guidance during uncertain times.
+In a world where anxiety and desperation often cloud our judgment, Nova offers a gentle, spam-free alternative to lengthy tarot reader waitlists and unreliable fortune-telling apps.

-Developed in just 24 hours during a hackathon, Lumina focuses on creating a warm, supportive experience rather than fancy features.
+Developed in just 24 hours during a hackathon, Nova focuses on creating a warm, supportive experience rather than fancy features.
 It serves as a digital companion that celebrates your happiness, comforts you during struggles, and reminds you of your inner strength when life becomes overwhelming.

 ## Table of Contents
 - [Why On-device](#why-on-device)